 Christopher James Christie was born in Newark, New Jersey, on September 6, 1962, to Irish father Bill Christie and Sicilian mother Sondra Christie, and raised in nearby Livingston.
 "Dad was just a passenger; Mom was the driver," he later said.
 "She told me that love without respect was always fleeting, but that respect could grow into real and lasting love.
 Now, of course, she was talking about women.
 But I have learned over time that it applies just as much to leadership.
 In fact, I think that advice applies to America more than ever today."

 Chris Christie has lived in the Garden State his whole life, barring the four years he spent studying political science at the University of Delaware.
-At Delaware, Christie met his future wife, Mary Pat Foster, whom he married in 1986.
+At Delaware, Christie met his future wife, Mary Pat Foster.
 Upon graduation, Christie returned to New Jersey to study law at Seton Hall University, where he received his J.D.
 He was admitted to the New Jersey bar in 1987.

 Many Democrats and some skeptical Republicans worried that Bush political guru Karl Rove had given Christie the job as the spoils for his fundraising efforts.
 However, once in office Christie changed many doubters' minds by spearheading aggressive investigations against corrupt public officials of both parties—amassing a record of 130 convictions against zero acquittals—while focusing on ethics as a primary theme of his tenure.